AlahmadiQ8/cumulative-probability-sql/README.md

 NOTE: Sum of all probabilities must sum to 1.

 ## Challenge

-Is it possible to do this using only SQL and not code?
-How dependable is it?
-Let's find out what we can do.
-Keep in mint, I'm completely ignoring performance, just whether it's doable or not.
+SQL only, no code.
+Keep in mind, I'm completely ignoring performance, just whether it's doable or not.

 ## Approach

-The easiest approach is to take the cumulative propability for each item and select a random number `x` where `0 < x < 1`.
+The easiest approach is to take the cumulative propability for each item and select a random number evenly distributed `x` where `0 < x < 1`.

 Example: